 Background to the Study

-Digital collaboration platform is a multilevel phenomenon that are indispensably associated with employees’ performance in E-business organisations like Mobile Telephone Network (MTN) Nigeria.
-In the dynamic landscape of telecommunications, the integration of digital collaboration platforms has become a pivotal force reshaping the traditional paradigms of workplace interaction.
-The advent of digital collaboration platforms has introduced a model on how teams communicate and collaborate in the workplace.
-Telecommunication organisations like MTN Nigeria are marked by its intricate network structures and constant technological advancements.
-Thus, traditional hierarchical structures are evolving, and organisations are increasingly relying on these platforms to streamline communication, foster teamwork, and optimize task management.
-Also, digital collaboration platform and interconnectedness have shifted the economy from a mainly physical to a Software-controlled economy (Santos- Arteaga, Tavana & Di Caprio, 2022).
-Digitalization utlilizes information systems applications, user interfaces and operating systems to enhance productivity and efficiency of work, it can drive the development of value activities, so employees can expect to improve their performance.
+A digital collaboration platform is a multilevel phenomenon that is indispensably associated with employees’ performance in E-business organizations like Mobile Telephone Network (MTN) Nigeria.
+In the dynamic landscape of telecommunications, the integration of digital collaboration platforms has become a pivotal force in reshaping the traditional paradigms of workplace interaction.
+The advent of digital collaboration platforms has introduced a model of how teams communicate and collaborate in the workplace.
+Telecommunication organizations like MTN Nigeria are marked by their intricate network structures and constant technological advancements.
+Thus, traditional hierarchical structures are evolving, and organizations are increasingly relying on these platforms to streamline communication, foster teamwork, and optimize task management.
+Also, digital collaboration platforms and interconnectedness have shifted the economy from a mainly physical to a Software-controlled economy (Santos- Arteaga, Tavana & Di Caprio, 2022).
+Digitalization utilizes information systems applications, user interfaces and operating systems to enhance productivity and efficiency of work, it can drive the development of value activities, so employees can expect to improve their performance.

 Ideas related to improving the performance of employees should encourage a change of focus that facilitates the process of business digitization and value creation (Martínez-Caro, Cegarra-Navarro, & Alfonso-Ruiz, 2020).
-It is universally inviolable that employees’ performance is a parameter for organisational performance.
-Organisations need highly performing individuals in order to meet their goals, to deliver the products and services they specialised in, and to achieve competitive advantage.
-However, the influence of digital collaboration platform in detecting the nature and extent of employees’ performance is unambiguous (Abdullah, Mohammad & Abeer, 2020).
-MTN Nigeria espouse digital collaboration platform to gain end-to-end customer experience, optimization of service activities, gaining operational flexibility, managing innovations and launching innovative business model.
-This was made possible through the adoption of digital workplace and information and communication technology.
-In MTN Nigeria, employees play an important role in meeting service goals, improving service quality, and increasing organisational efficiency through their task performance and the quality of done.
+It is universally inviolable that employees’ performance is a parameter for organizational performance.
+Organizations need highly performing individuals in order to meet their goals, to deliver the products and services they specialized in, and to achieve competitive advantage.
+However, the influence of digital collaboration platforms in detecting the nature and extent of employees’ performance is unambiguous (Abdullah, Mohammad & Abeer, 2020).
+MTN Nigeria espouses a digital collaboration platform to gain end-to-end customer experience, optimization of service activities, gaining operational flexibility, managing innovations and launching innovative business model.
+This was made possible by adopting a digital workplace and information and communication technology.
+In MTN Nigeria, employees play an important role in meeting service goals, improving service quality, and increasing organizational efficiency through their task performance and the quality of work.
 Nevertheless, as MTN Nigeria strives to meet evolving demands, understanding the ways in which digital collaboration tools influence performance and teamwork is imperative for fostering a resilient and high-performing workforce in an industry that thrives on connectivity and innovation.
-Thus, this study delved into the nuanced relationship between the adoption of digital collaboration platforms and the performance of employees in MTN Southeast, Nigeria.
+Thus, this study delved into the nuanced relationship between adopting digital collaboration platforms and the performance of employees in MTN Southeast, Nigeria.

 Statement of the Problem

 There is a world of difference between merely working together and truly collaborating with one another in MTN Nigeria digital collaboration platform.
+(This sentence is not clear).
 Virtual collaboration provides real-time communication between people, but it lacks the aspect of face-to-face interaction.
 Also, virtual collaboration might provide convenient and efficient meeting options, but network failure and equipment breakdown might limit its use and cripple employees’ performance.
-So ensuring technological infrastructure that can support the seamless operation of digital collaboration tools without causing downtime or hindering performance especially in the developing countries and particularly in the context of MTN Southeast, Nigeria is a challenge.
-Digitalization may lead to increasing information load, hectic pace of work, multitasking, interruptions that may translate into techno-stress and may obstruct employees’ performance.
-The potential disruption of work-life balance due to increased accessibility and connectivity through digital collaboration platforms might have adverse effects on employees’ well-being, thus obstructing performance.
+So, ensuring technological infrastructure that can support the seamless operation of digital collaboration tools without causing downtime or hindering performance, especially in developing countries and particularly in the context of MTN Southeast, Nigeria, is a challenge.
+Digitalization may lead to increasing information load, hectic pace of work, multitasking, and interruptions that may translate into techno-stress and may obstruct employees’ performance.
+The potential disruption of work-life balance due to increased accessibility and connectivity through digital collaboration platforms might adversely affect employees’ well-being, thus obstructing performance.